 McLean, who prominently lists five degrees after his name and claims to be a human evolutionary geneticist, took issue with that claim and forwarded a very common—and very wrong—portrayal of biological sex: that different sex chromosome compositions beyond the standard XX and XY each represent their own unique sex.
 In fact, Dr. McLean appears to suggest in his tweet that there may be as many as 10 biological sexes!

-Such extreme misinformation would be concerning coming from anyone, but especially so coming from someone with a PhD in human evolutionary genetics.
+Such extreme misinformation would be concerning coming from anyone, but especially so coming from someone with a PhD in human evolutionary genetics who.
 The 4000+ retweets his tweet received demonstrate just how fast misinformation can spread.
-However, a glance at his Google Scholar reveals he has authored several papers on racism and one paper that discusses some topics in genetics yet contains no genetic analyses whatsoever.
-His claim to being a geneticist (of any kind) is therefore quite dubious.
-But credentials don’t determine whether someone is right or wrong, and I am sure it wouldn’t be hard to find a real geneticist making the same argument.
-So let’s look at the argument itself.
+However, a glance at his Google Scholar reveals he has authored several papers on racism and only one paper that discusses some topics in genetics yet contains no actual genetic analyses whatsoever.
+His claim to being a geneticist (of any kind) is therefore dubious.
+But credentials don’t determine whether someone is right or wrong, and I am sure it wouldn’t be hard to find a real geneticist making the same argument, so let’s look at the argument itself.